Home | F.A.Q.s | Contact Us | Classes | About Chris | Poetry Book/CD | Useful Links

-This DVD most effectively combines the benefits of Tai Chi and Qigong. (see other F.A.Q.’s below for definitions) In this market, you do get what you pay for, and there are lower quality DVDs available.
+This DVD most effectively combines the benefits of Tai Chi and Qigong. (see other F.A.Q.’s below for definitions) There are lower quality DVDs available.
 This DVD is a comprehensive healing system.
 Others are often incomplete and unintegrated, requiring you to buy multiple DVDs, which still don’t create a cohesive program, because they were not designed to work together in an integral way.
 The creator, Mark Johnson, is one of the most qualified and innovative Tai Chi and Qigong researcher/practioners in the world.
 He has been studying and teaching these healing movement arts for over 40 years, which makes him one of the most experienced American teachers alive.
 He has designed a very easy to learn and effective program based on these many years of practical experience.
 The production itself is very high quality, filmed in high resolution in natural lighting, in a spectacular, natural setting.
 Combined with careful, thorough instruction these factors all make TAI CHI FOR EVERYONE a superior and useful addition to your life and well-being.

 “Qigong”(pronounced “Chee Goong”) is a Chinese term that covers a wide spectrum of energy cultivations.
 “Qi” means any invisible, powerful energy, and “Kung” is the power and achievement that comes from years of constant practice.
 Therefore, a Qigong master is anyone who has gained mastery over their internal energy.
 Any energy cultivation that involves the coordination of your mind intent, breathing and postures (moving and still) is a “Qigong”, and there are hundreds of Qigongs.
 There are two main classifications...“internal and external” The internal or soft styles are Tai Chi, Shing I and Ba Gua.
 The external or hard styles are different Kung Fu styles.